The Full Monty (play): London transfer

 In January 2014, the production began a short pre-West End run at the New Theatre, Cardiff, followed by the Theatre Royal in Bath.
-The show then transferred to the West End's Noël Coward Theatre, where it began previews on 20 February 2014, before holding its official opening night on 25 February, booking until 14 June 2014.
+The show then transferred to the Noël Coward Theatre in the West End, where it began previews on 20 February 2014, before holding its official opening night on 25 February, booking until 14 June 2014.
 The original tour cast stayed with the production and tickets for the previews were sold at 1990's prices.
 The play received a Laurence Olivier Award nomination for Best New Comedy.
 On 16 March, it was announced the show would close early after just five weeks on 29 March, due to poor sales.
 The move surprised critics and cast alike, with an online petition also being launched.
-The petition was signed by the shows writer Simon Beaufoy, who said of the show's producers David Pugh and Dafydd Rogers, "Why would a producer close his own show before it had any chance of finding an audience?" and "On the other hand, why would a producer never come to see his own show?
+The petition was signed by the show’s writer Simon Beaufoy, who said of the show's producers David Pugh and Dafydd Rogers, "Why would a producer close his own show before it had any chance of finding an audience?" and "On the other hand, why would a producer never come to see his own show?
 Perhaps he can answer these questions.
 I can't because he hasn't spoken either to me or the creative team in months."
-The petition had no effect in terms of extending the productions run and the play closed on 29 March, to be replaced by Good People.
+The petition had no effect in terms of extending the production’s run and the play closed on 29 March, to be replaced by Good People.